Why is the default recommendation time period 10 days?

 For EC2, how do you determine Network and Disk?

 AWS does not report EC2 Network and Disk throughput limits.
 Furthermore, the throughput capacity will vary based on both workload (e.g. sequential versus random read and write) and transfer (e.g. data transfer within a region versus across regions).
-We use common observed limits across our customer portfolio to approximate capacity.
+We use commonly observed limits across our customer portfolio to approximate capacity.

 Why are Spot Instances excluded from rightsizing recommendations?